MitchLewsey/multi_class_program_todo_list_contact_list_diary/plan_multi_class_program_diary_todolist_contacts.md

 entry.diaryentry_tasks => []

 """
-Given a diary entry with a title and contacts
+Given a diary entry with no added contacts
 Calling get_contacts
 Returns an empty list
 """